arthurvergacas/better-heroku-scheduler/README.md

   python activate_dyno.py <name_of_your_app> <process_of_your_dyno>
 ```

-Here, the `name_of_your_app` is the name of the app that you want to control.
+Here, the `name_of_your_app` is the name of the existing app that you want to control.
 In our case, this might be something like `telegram-bot`.

 `process_of_your_dyno`, on the other hand, is the command that the dyno executes.
 For example, in our Telegram Bot we might have the worker dyno `python bot.py`.
 It's important to notice the space between words here.
 To handle this, you can use "double quotes" or back\ slashes.